1. Overview

 1.1.
 BunHMI Display

 1.2.
-The Host device
+The Host Device

-BunHMI use UART to communicate with host which only needs two siganls (Tx,Rx), any host with UART interface can communicate with BunHMI.
+BunHMI communicates with the host via UART, requiring only two signals (Tx, Rx).
+Any host with a UART interface can communicate with BunHMI.

 Warning